-The Sewing Machine Project, Inc. (SMP), a 501(c)(3) organization, was formed in 2005 for the purpose of bringing sewing into peoples’ lives by offering sewing machines, tools, and education.
-We work with groups committed to using the machines to provide opportunities to create, learn new skills, build self confidence, and contribute to their own livelihoods and the well being of their families and communities.
-Since 2005 we have distributed over 3000 sewing machines, helping people become self-sustaining through sewing.
-We work locally, nationally and internationally.
+Mission Statement: The Sewing Machine Project collects and distributes sewing machines to groups committed to using the machines to provide opportunities to create, learn new skills, build self confidence, and contribute to their own livelihoods and the well being of their families and communities.

 The Sewing Machine Project was conceived in March, 2005, following the devastating tsunami in Southeast Asia.
 A BBC article on the internet gave painful details about a woman who had lost her sewing machine in the storm, a machine she’d saved for years to buy, and, in losing it, she lost her means of earning an income.
-Margaret Jankowski, the founder of The Sewing Machine Project, began collecting donated sewing machines here in Wisconsin and in partnership with the American Hindu Association, began shipping them to Sri Lanka and India.
+Margaret Jankowski, the Founder of The Sewing Machine Project, was touched deeply by this story and decided to collect donated sewing machines in Madison, Wisconsin to send to the affected regions.
+In partnership with the American Hindu Association, Margaret shipped 25 sewing machines to orphanages Sri Lanka and India.
 When Hurricane Katrina hit New Orleans in September 2005, The Sewing Machine Project’s focus shifted to that region.
-From 2005 to today, the SMP has delivered over 1200 sewing machines to individuals, schools and community centers in the greater New Orleans area.
+From 2005 to today, the SMP has delivered over 1200 sewing machines to individuals, schools and community centers in the greater New Orleans area alone.
 People are using them not only to rebuild their lives but also to start small sewing-related businesses.